vartikadixit77/Attendance_Management_System_Using_Face_Recognition/README.md

 You can install all of these requirements by running the following command:

 ---
+## Modifications and Contributions 🛠️
+If you would like to make any modifications or improvements to the project, feel free to *fork* the repository or *clone* it to your local machine.
+You can submit a *pull request* with your changes.
+Contributions are always welcome!

+- To fork the project, click the *Fork* button at the top-right corner of this page on GitHub.
+- If you want to suggest changes or improvements, feel free to open an *issue*.

+Thank you for your interest in contributing! 🚀
+---

 ## Thanking Note 🙏
 I would like to thank my mentor, Aditya Ardak, for all the help and guidance during this project.
 Your session was very helpful and full of useful information.
 A big thank you to the team for giving me the opportunity to work on this project and learn so much.